 [POLL XX] – poll where "XX" is the poll ID

-All of the above tags also exist in the recipient.TAG structure as variables, eg. recipient.FIRST_NAME.
+All of the above mentioned tags have their value in the recipient.TAG structure, such as recipient.FIRST_NAME.

-[CAMPAIGN_NAME_LC] - lower case name of the campaign without special characters and spaces (suitable for Google Analytics codes)
+[CAMPAIGN_NAME_LC] – campaign name with lowercase letters and without diacritics and spaces (suitable for use with Google Analytics parameters)

-[SUBJECT] - campaign subject (ideal for the html title tag)
+[SUBJECT] – Campaign subject (eligible for the html title tag)

-In addition there is an email.CAMPAIGN_VARIANT variable for A/B tests that allows to identify different variants of campaign within the template and increase the possibilities of A/B testing using dynamic content directly in the tempaltes.
-Variable can be of the A, B or empty value (of A/B testing is not being used).
+In addition there is an email.CAMPAIGN_VARIANT – variable for A/B tests that allows to identify different variants of campaign within the template and increase the possibilities of A/B testing using dynamic content directly in the templates.
+The variable can be of the A, B or empty value (in case A/B testing is not being used).
+Example use: